google/crx2app/readme.txt

 Install
   One of these two:
-    start chrome browser on the command line with --enable-experimental-extension-apis use URL chrome://flags/, find "Experimental Extension APIs", enable, restart clone this reprository
+    A) start chrome browser on the command line with --enable-experimental-extension-apis OR
+    B) use URL chrome://flags/, find "Experimental Extension APIs", enable, restart

+  Clone this reprository

-  Use URL chrome://extensions, set developer mode, load unpacked extension, navigate to the clone
+  Use URL chrome://extensions,
+    set developer mode,
+    load unpacked extension,
+    navigate to the clone,
+    open it
-    the crx2app extension should be loaded
+    ==> the crx2app extension should be loaded

 Test page

+  Open chrome://extensions
+    Find extension crx2app
+    Click "options" link,
-  Use chrome://extensions > crx2app options link, add the URL (origin part) of your web server Open test/index.html in chrome.
+      ==> You should see a yellow page add the URL (origin part) of your web server
+  Open test/index.html in chrome.

 Using Orion